ejosiah/vglib_examples/examples/gltf_viewer/README.md

 - KHR_materials_volume

 ## TODO
-- fix - free descriptorSets when model is disposed of
 - fix - free up texture binding points used by a model when its disposed
-- use unique resource each unique swapchain image
-- split HDR from Tone mapping
 - implement more robust Tone mapping
 - implement bloom
 - Allow users to use their own environment maps